 - Whariwharangi Bay to Wainui Bay: 5.5km, 1 hour 30 minutes

 The road to Totaranui is open.
 Gibbs Hill Track is open for mountain biking 1 May to 30 September 2014.
-Torrent Bay - water taxi and charter vessel use: Please note that water taxis and day charter vessels are no longer able to pick up passengers or their gear from Torrent Bay.
-There is a limited drop off service operating in the morning between 9.00am and 12.00.
+Torrent Bay - water taxi and charter vessel use: Note that water taxis and day charter vessels are no longer able to pick up passengers or their gear from Torrent Bay.
+There is a limited drop off service operating in the morning between 9 am and noon.
 The nearest pick up points to Torrent Bay are Anchorage (30 minutes - low tide or 1 hour 30min - high tide) and Bark Bay (2 hours).
 Water taxis can still visit Torrent Bay outside of these hours to service landowners and their guests at Torrent Bay Township.
 Onetahuti - the bridge and Boardwalk at Onetahuti is open, providing an all tide crossing.
 Awaroa and Venture Creek - visitors reaching Venture Creek on the Awaroa Estuary from the south may find the beach route round to Awaroa Hut impassable at times when there is a very high tide.
 If this happens then visitors should wait at Venture Creek until the tide recedes to reveal the beach route.
 Goat Bay - There is a section of the access to the beach that is cut at large tides.
-Please wait until the tide recedes before continuing.
+Wait until the tide recedes before continuing.
 There is continuing track work between Awaroa and Onetahuti, due to be completed by the end of October.
-Please follow all instructions issued by DOC track crew for your own safety.
+Follow all instructions issued by DOC track crew for your own safety.
 For more information contact the Nelson Visitor Centre.

 Huts and campsites must be booked all year around.